Made with fresh tomatoes, milk, and Neufchatel cheese. This fresh tomato cream sauce is tossed with hot penne for an easy, light, and meatless meal.

 - 2 Tbsp. fresh chopped parsley

-- Stir in flour and cook for 1 minute longer.
+- Stir in flour and cook for 1 minute longer, stirring frequently.
 Reduce heat to medium and gradually whisk in the milk.
 Let simmer 2-3 minutes or until slightly thickened.

-- Stir in cream cheese and parmesan until smooth.
+- Stir in cream cheese and Parmesan and cook until melted.
 Season with salt and pepper, to taste.